 FIGURE B2.
-Time series of station benthic biomass $(gC/m^2)$ in the SLIP region south of St. Lawrence Island in relation to the longer data series in the SLIP bounding box from 1971 to 2015 (see Grebmeier et al., 2015a).
+Time series of station benthic biomass (gC/m^2) in the SLIP region south of St. Lawrence Island in relation to the longer data series in the SLIP bounding box from 1971 to 2015 (see Grebmeier et al., 2015a).
 The five core time series sites (SLIP1-SLIP5) are indicated in black on both the station map insert and the time series figure produced using the Ocean Data View (Schlitzer, 2016) software package.

 earlier retreat of sea ice (Figure 2c) and more open water production (Hill et al., 2018) that enhances the seasonal deposition of phytodetritus to the benthos (Nishino et al., 2016).
 The SECS region is largely bivalve dominated, primarily by M. calcarea (Table 2; Feder et al., 2007; Grebmeier et al., 2015a, 2015b).
-The most significant increasing trend in biomass in our study occurred at station UTN5, supporting a northward shift of benthic biomass from the northern Bering Sea to the Chukchi Sea (Figures 3c and 5).
+The most Southeast Chukchi Sea, a consequence may be a lowering of phytoplankton biomass through shifts in phytoplankton community composition.
+This would potentially impact food web dynamics and carbon export that could be negative drivers for benthic biomass.
+Regardless, if SECS persists and increases as a major significant increasing trend in biomass in our study occurred at station UTN5, supporting a northward shift of benthic biomass from the northern Bering Sea to the Chukchi Sea (Figures 3c and 5).